Alcohol Wholesaler Registration Scheme: register as an alcohol wholesaler or producer

 |self employed/sole trader||for an individual|

-If you don’t have an account you’ll need to create one.
+If you don’t have an account you’ll need to create a Government Gateway account.

-To verify your business details we’ll try to match them to an HMRC record.
+To verify your business details we’ll try to match them to an HM Revenue and Customs (HMRC) record that holds your Unique Taxpayer Reference (UTR).

 This will be your: